octokit/auth-oauth-user.js/README.md

 Possible values for `type` are

+- `"get"`: returns the token from internal state and creates it if none was created yet
 - `"check"`: sends request to verify the validity of the current token
 - `"reset"`: invalidates current token and replaces it with a new one
 - `"refresh"`: GitHub Apps only, and only if expiring user tokens are enabled.